 Visit and Explore Major Global Sports Centers and Cities

 The four, 1-week residencies, which play a critical role in providing an insider’s view of the underlying cultural, business, financial, and social influences that affect sports teams, organizations, and events/competitions around the world, provide a truly eye-opening experience for those who wish to pursue a career as a global sports professional.
 Tokyo was a recent destination as it geared up for the 2020 Olympics.
 Students toured the city and the sites of the games, spending time with organizers.

 Benefit from Networking With Sports Leaders From Across the US and Around the World

-The MS in Global Sport provides networking in the virtual classroom; through its four, 1-week residencies; and through the Tisch Institute’s advisory board, which boasts some of the top names in sports business including Val Ackerman, commissioner, Big East Conference (left); Gary Bettman, commissioner, NHL; Bruce Beck, chairman, Chelsea FC; Gregory Carey, managing director, Goldman Sachs; Rob Manfred, Commissioner, MLB; and Leon Wagner, chairman and CEO, LW Partners.
+The MS in Global Sport provides networking in the virtual classroom; through its four, 1-week residencies; and through the Tisch Institute’s advisory board, which boasts some of the top names in sports business including Val Ackerman, commissioner, Big East Conference (left); Gary Bettman, commissioner, NHL; Bruce Buck, chairman, Chelsea FC; Gregory Carey, managing director, Goldman Sachs; Rob Manfred, Commissioner, MLB; and Leon Wagner, chairman and CEO, LW Partners.

 Job Opportunities and Professional Connections

 Through the Tisch Institute for Global Sport and the NYU Wasserman Center for Career Development at NYU SPS, global sport students have the opportunity to develop their careers and build critical professional networks in the US and across the continents.
 The Tisch Institute’s relationships with international global sports teams, leagues, and organizations make it the top choice for earning a global sports management master’s degree that will build the connections needed to establish or advance your career.

 - Big East Conference